What Locksmith Equipment & Tools are Needed to Run a Locksmith Business

 Tubular Key Cutter

 Another key cutter we found at a great price using AliExpress.
 Wenxing 423A Tubular Key Cutter.
 We were using another product that cost 5X as much.
 When that died, we found this one.
 It seems every bit as well built as the more expensive version and we’ve had no problems with it.
 Buy it from AliExpress for great pricing.
-These often sell out in the 120V version, but we ordered the 240v in our latest shop and use a step up transformer to run it without issue from a 120v outlet.
+These often sell out in the 120V version, but we ordered the 240v in our latest shop and use a voltage transformer from Amazon to run it without issue from a 120v outlet.

 This recommendation is debatable nowadays.
 Although we have these in every lock shop we have and on every lock service van, it is incredibly expensive now that we know we can get the Miracle A9 / SEC E9 for less.
 But this key by code (making a key when no key is available) tool has been such a workhorse for us over the years that I ended up putting it on the list.

 It is built from heavy duty material and should it ever fail, their support team services and returns them quickly.
 The main issue is that it cost more than the SEC E9 does.
 However, because of the quality of the built and it being a purely mechanical key cutter, you’ll get years of use out of it and it is a reliable backup.
-Price it on Amazon.
+Price it on eBay.

 Car Opening Set